wp-plugins/planso-forms/readme.txt

 == Changelog ==

+= 1.2.0 =
+* Fixed an issue where the form could output a php error message under certain server configurations

 = 1.1.9 =
 * Fixed an issue with Black Studio TinyMCE Widget Plugin
 * Fixed a bug that caused an error when copying forms with html content